WarmblyDocs

 DiscordNotificationswebhook URLPing a server channel on reply, bounce, or warmup health

-Zapier, Make, and n8n connect in one click with no credential stored on the integration.
-Warmbly sends events out to the webhook URL you configure in those tools.
-When one of those tools needs to call back into Warmbly, it authenticates with a scoped API key you create on the API keys page.
+Zapier, Make, and n8n connect in one click with nothing stored on the integration.
+Warmbly sends events to the webhook URL you configure there; when they call back into Warmbly they use a scoped API key you create.

 Blank values are not written

-Empty values are dropped before the upsert, so a missing first name never overwrites an existing one in your CRM with a blank.
+Empty values are dropped before the upsert, so a missing first name never blanks an existing one in your CRM.

 Webhook delivery

-Each outbound delivery carries an HMAC-SHA256 signature so the receiver can confirm it really came from Warmbly and was not tampered with.
-Open the connection's settings to reveal its signing secret (a whsec_-prefixed key, generated on first request).
-Configure that secret on your end and verify the signature header on every request.
-The signed body includes a stable delivery id, the event type, a version, a timestamp, and the full event data.
+Outbound events are HMAC-SHA256 signed so receivers can verify them.
+Reveal the connection's whsec_ signing secret in its settings and check the signature header on every request.
+The signed body carries a stable delivery id, event type, version, timestamp, and full event data.

 Send a test event

-After adding a notification or generic-webhook automation, use Send test event to fire a synthetic payload through the real delivery path.
-It is signed exactly like production, so you can verify your signature check before relying on it.
-CRM upsert actions are skipped during a test, so a test never writes a junk record into your CRM.
+Send test event fires a synthetic payload through the real delivery path, signed exactly like production, so you can verify your signature check first.
+CRM upserts are skipped during a test, so nothing junk lands in your CRM.

-Calendly and Cal.com work the other way around: they call into Warmbly.
-When you connect one, Warmbly mints an inbound URL for you to paste into the provider's webhook subscription.
-Booked, rescheduled, and canceled calls then land on the contact timeline and the Meetings page in real time.
-You can rotate the inbound URL secret from the connection settings if it is ever exposed.
+Inbound webhooks work the other way: Calendly and Cal.com call into a URL Warmbly mints for you, landing booked, rescheduled, and canceled calls on the contact timeline in real time.
+Rotate the secret from connection settings if exposed.

-When a Warmbly event fires, it is delivered to every matching automation.
-Actions run in the background, so a slow or failing third party never blocks the event that triggered it.
-Failures are recorded against the connection's health and visible in its recent activity, rather than being retried forever or silently lost.
+Actions run in the background, so a slow third party never blocks the event that triggered it.
+Failures are recorded against the connection's health and visible in its recent activity rather than retried forever or silently lost.

 Next steps